rHermes/simd-experiments/README.md

 chunk starts.
 When you write `I = oldPos + lag`, we can express `oldPos` as `I - lag`, which turns out to cancel all references to `I` in the final expression.
 This means that the only state we need to keep is `answer` and `lag`.

-There is a bit more to it, but I it's rather elegant.
+There is a bit more to it, but it's rather elegant.
 Especially the fact that I chose to have `I` as one before, so that we can identify 0 from 1.

 For AVX2, I couldn't just use 1-32, because the 8 bit psa on the upper lane could overflow.
 So instead I did 1-16 on